brson/the-end-of-unsafety/script.md

 ## OWN

-This is kind of the key takeaway.
+This is kind of the key takeaway of this whole presentation.
 Ownership and borrowing is what makes Rust, Rust.

+In Rust, every value has a single, statically-known, owning path in the code, at any time.

+Points to values have limited duration, known as a "lifetime", that is also statically tracked.

+All pointers to all values are known statically.

+Now there are actually are caveats and exceptions, but if you understand this, you understand how Rust approaches the memory safety problem.

 <!-- The Future of Rust -->

 ## SFUT

-So hopefully by now we've painted a fairly glowing picturer of Rust.
+So hopefully by now we've painted a fairly glowing picture of Rust.
 But that's not to say that Rust is perfect.
 We've got a long way to go yet.